-(PRINCETON, N.J., October 14, 2016) - Bristol-Myers Squibb Company (NYSE: BMY) today announced the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency has recommended the approval of Opdivo (nivolumab) for the treatment of adult patients with relapsed or refractory classical Hodgkin lymphoma (cHL) after autologous stem cell transplant (ASCT) and treatment with brentuximab vedotin.
-The CHMP recommendation will now be reviewed by the European Commission, which has the authority to approve medicines for the European Union.
+In October 2016, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency recommended the approval of Opdivo for the treatment of adult patients with relapsed or refractory cHL after auto-HSCT and treatment with brentuximab vedotin based on data from cohort B of CheckMate -205 and CheckMate -039.
+The CHMP recommendation is now being reviewed by the European Commission, which has the authority to approve medicines for the European Union.
+Opdivo also is currently under regulatory review for cHL in Japan.